-The work of Zhang inspired many subsequent developments.
-In particular, Zhang \textit{et al} proved sharp affine Sobolev inequalities in the whole range $1 \leq p<N$ \cite{lutwak2002sharp}, while Wang proved an affine Sobolev inequality for $\text{BV}(\R^N)$ functions \cite{wang2012affine}.
-In a slightly different, but related direction, Cianchi, Lutwak, Yang, and Zhang \cite{cianchi2009affine} proposed a unified approach to such inequalities going beyond the critical value $p=N$.
 More recently, Haddad and Ludwig established a fractional counterpart of \eqref{zhang} \cites{haddad2024affine,haddad2022affine}.
 More precisely, these authors proved that, for $0<s<1$ and $1\leq p<\infty$ verifying $sp<N$, and for each $f \in \mathring{W}^{s,p}(\R^N)$, we have \be \ee where the best constant $C_{s,p,N}$ is given by an explicit formula involving a best Sobolev constant $\widetilde C_{s,p,N}$ (similarly to above).
-(Here, $\Delta_hf(x):=f(x+h)-f(x)$.)
+(Here, $\Delta_hf(x)\coloneq f(x+h)-f(x)$.)
 Their sharp result implies, by extrapolation ($s \rightarrow 1^{-}$), \eqref{zhang} and its extension to $\mathring W^{1,p}$.
-In a related direction, Dom\'inguez \textit{et al.} \cite{dominguez2024new} proposed a new approach to Moser-Trudinger inequalities related to Besov spaces.
+In a related direction, a new approach to affine Moser-Trudinger inequalities was proposed in \cite{dominguez2024new}.

-We now present our contributions. \textit{The main goal of this article is to obtain affine Sobolev inequalities of general smoothness order $s$ (not necessarily $\leq 1$).} Since, when $N=1$, affine Sobolev inequalities coincide with standard Sobolev inequalities, \textit{in what follows we always assume that $N\ge 2$}.
+We now present our contributions. \textit{The main goal of this article is to obtain affine Sobolev inequalities of general smoothness order $s$ (not necessarily $\leq 1$).} Since, when $N=1$, affine Sobolev inequalities coincide with standard Sobolev inequalities, \textit{in what follows we always assume that $N\ge 2$, unless otherwise stated}.

-Given $f\in \dot{W}^{s,p}(\R^N)$ (for the definition of $\dot{W}^{s,p}(\R^N)$, see \eqref{def 1} and \eqref{def 2}), we denote \bes \mathscr{E}_{s,p}(f):=\sigma_N^{(N+sp)/Np}\left(\int_{\mathbb{S}^{N-1}} \left(\int_{0}^{\infty}t^{-sp-1} \vertii{\Delta^{\lfloor s \rfloor +1}_{t\xi}f}_{L^p(\R^N)}^p \, dt\right)^{-N/sp}\, d\mathscr{H}^{N-1}(\xi) \right)^{-s/N}, \ees if $s>0$ is not an integer, respectively \bes \mathscr{E}_{s,p}(f):=\sigma_N^{(N+sp)/Np} \left(\int_{\mathbb{S}^{N-1}} \left(\int_{\R^N}\verti{\partial^s_{\xi} f(x)}^p \ dx\right)^{-N/sp} d \mathscr{H}^{N-1}(\xi)\right)^{-s/N}, \ees if $s\ge 1$ is an integer.
+Given $f\in \dot{W}^{s,p}(\R^N)$ (for the definition of $\dot{W}^{s,p}(\R^N)$, see \eqref{def 1} and \eqref{def 2}), we denote \bes \mathscr{E}_{s,p}(f)\coloneq \sigma_N^{(N+sp)/Np}\left(\int_{\mathbb{S}^{N-1}} \left(\int_{0}^{\infty}t^{-sp-1} \vertii{\Delta^{\lfloor s \rfloor +1}_{t\xi}f}_{L^p(\R^N)}^p \, dt\right)^{-N/sp}\, d\mathscr{H}^{N-1}(\xi) \right)^{-s/N}, \ees if $s>0$ is not an integer, respectively \bes \mathscr{E}_{s,p}(f)\coloneq \sigma_N^{(N+sp)/Np} \left(\int_{\mathbb{S}^{N-1}} \left(\int_{\R^N}\verti{\partial^s_{\xi} f(x)}^p \ dx\right)^{-N/sp} d \mathscr{H}^{N-1}(\xi)\right)^{-s/N}, \ees if $s\ge 1$ is an integer.
 Here, $\sigma_N$ is the surface area of the unit sphere $\mathbb{S}^{N-1}$.

 Our first main results are the following. \begin{theo} Let $s>0$ and $1\leq p<\infty$ satisfy $sp<N$.
-Then there exists $K_{s,p,N}<\infty$ such that
+Then there exists $K=K_{s,p,N}<\infty$ such that